-The bench press is a common strength-training exercise that can be performed by athletes and fitness enthusiasts.
-Athletes such as football players commonly perform a bench press test involving maximum repetitions with the weight set at 225 lbs.
-This strength test is designed to test the athlete’s muscular strength and endurance.
-As a result, increasing reps with 225 lbs. can be accomplished through dedicated training that incorporates specific workouts.
-Consult a doctor before starting a program and follow the instruction from a certified strength coach.
+The bench press is a common upper-body strength-training exercise that can be performed by athletes and fitness enthusiasts.
+Athletes such as football players commonly perform a bench press test involving maximum repetitions with the weight set at 225 pounds.

 Video of the Day

-Record the bench press workouts in a training manual.
-Plan a three-week cycle with bench press workouts two to four times per week followed with one week off.
 Each workout should follow the “progressive overload” principle that relates to gradually increasing the amount of weight and repetitions.
-For example, week one may include a workout using 185 lbs., while the following week will include a workout with the same number of sets and repetitions but using 190 pounds.
+For example, week one may include a workout using 185 pounds, while the following week will include a workout with the same number of sets and repetitions but using 190 pounds.

-Perform lightweight bench press workouts weekly to increase muscular endurance.
-These workouts will use weight that is lighter than 225 lbs. with the goal of performing a maximum number of repetitions.
-For example, use 185 lbs. and perform three to five sets of 10 to 30 repetitions.
+For light bench press workouts, use a weight lighter than 225 pounds with the goal of performing a maximum number of repetitions to increase your endurance.
+For example, use 185 pounds or less and perform three to five sets of 10 to 30 repetitions.

 Use resistance bands for variable resistance workouts.
 Hook the bands around the bottom of the bench press so that they pull the bar down as you press up.
 The added resistance as you press will force you to practice fast, explosive movements during every repetition.